hsk81/fx-bitstamp/README.md

 ...
 ```

 Finally we print verbosely again the quote stream on the terminal, *and* we store our calculations into a file.
 We could have simply published it again and continued with the new quote stream, but I wanted to simulate based on the `ratio` and `volatility` entries various trading strategies: It does not make sense to calculate again and again these two numbers during development.
-In a production environment wiring this stage of the quote stream directly with the next one (via `zmq/pub.py` and `zmq/sub.py`) makes of course sense, and such a buffering into a file should be avoided.
+In a production environment wiring this stage of the quote stream directly with the next one (via `zmq/pub.py` and `zmq/sub.py`) makes of course sense, and such a buffering into a file is not required.

 ### Cat, Exponentiate, and Alpha Sim